The Short Version:

 Policies terminate or “lapse” for a variety of reasons.
 Most often policies lapse because the premiums paid are insufficient to offset the fees (including cost of insurance charges and a variety of other fees) deducted by the insurance company from the policy’s savings account; these fees gradually consume all the money in the savings account, and then the policy lapses.
 While the consumer could keep the policy in force by paying more premiums, consumers often abandon the policy, and their investment in it, rather than continue to pay premiums.
 Policies also lapse because consumers cut their losses by voluntarily surrendering the policy to recover at least a portion of their investment.
 If a policy lapses, the consumer will have received death protection while the policy was in force, but the primary purpose of LIIS is not to provide death protection but to generate tax-free earnings, which a lapsed policy cannot do.
 Indeed, many buyers of LIIS do not need or want death protection; they buy the policy primarily because they are looking for a tax-free investment that can hep fund their retirement and are led to believe that LIIS can deliver that benefit.

-Policy lapse by a policy owner abandons a life insurance policy by declining to pay more premiums into the policy, which eventually lapses. or surrender is the fate of the vast majority of LIIS policies, as evidenced by cumulative lapse rates for LIIS policies in the range of 80% to 90% or higher.
+Policy lapse by a policy owner abandons a life insurance policy by declining to pay more premiums into the policy, which eventually lapses. click for more or surrender is the fate of the vast majority of LIIS policies, as evidenced by cumulative lapse rates for LIIS policies in the range of 80% to 90% or higher.
 See Lapse Problem section.
 These lapsed policies should be considered failed policies.
 Even failure rates as “low” as 50% would raise serious questions about how well consumers were being served by the insurance markets under existing laws and regulations.
 Society rarely tolerates failure rates of 50% for expensive products, let alone the much higher failure rates common among universal life policies.

 There is a social inequality issue present as well because the LIIS policies most likely to fail are those sold to lower- or middle-income consumers as opposed to those who are well off.
 Rich people can put more money into their policies, thus earning higher interest credits relative to policy fees than less wealthy individuals, who typically cannot or do not invest enough money in their policies for interest credits to offset policy fees.
 When fees consume the policy value, the policy lapses.
 The fees collected by the insurer from the lapsed policies help support its bottom line and allow it to charge relatively lower fees or to provide persistency bonuses to those polices that remain in force for a prescribed period – generally after 10 years.
 Thus, lapsed policies subsidize the policies that persist, and wealthier individuals reap the benefits.